Golden State Warriors star Stephen Curry involved in multi-car crash

 The 30-year-old is recovering from a groin injury and is not expected to play against the Portland Trail Blazers on Friday night.

-The Golden State Warrior star has not publicly commented on the crash.
+The Golden State Warriors star has not publicly commented on the crash.